thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

  C:\Tools\appjaillauncher-rs.exe run --foldermazes "C:\users\challenge\\mazes" "C:\Tools\SSTIC.exe"
 ```

-"C:\Tools\SSTIC.exe" argument is the binary that will be executed when a challenger connects to the port where appjaillauncher listen.
+"C:\Tools\SSTIC.exe" argument is the binary that will be executed when a player connects to the port where appjaillauncher listen.

 `Foldermazes` parameter is the folder that will contain the private folders.
-It is needed that this folder exists before running appjaillauncher.
+It is mandatory that this folder exists before running appjaillauncher.

 More parameters can be defined, as the port where the program listens, the job limitations (time, memory, number of processes), etc.